oracle-livelabs/goldengate/atp-kafka/README.md

 ## Introduction

-This workshop is walks you through the steps to set up and run a replication process from an Autonomous Transaction Processing instance to an Apache Kafka node.
+This workshop is walks you through the steps to set up and run a replication process from an Autonomous Transaction Processing instance to OCI Streaming.

 ## Workshop Details

 There are 5 hands-on labs in this workshop.
-You first need to set up your environment by provisioning a Virtual Cloud Network and Subnet, an Autonomous Transaction Processing database, and an Autonomous Data Warehouse.
+You first need to set up your environment by provisioning a Virtual Cloud Network and Subnet, an Autonomous Transaction Processing database, and an Apache Kafka node.
 After reviewing the Prerequisites and Introduction, complete the labs in this order:

 Lab  –   Set up the environment